Otgontenger

+In 1818, Otgontenger was officially designated as a sacred mountain.

+In 1992, the State Great Khural declared the Otgontenger area a Strictly Protected Zone to preserve its natural and spiritual significance.

+The surrounding region consists of hard, durable mountain formations shaped by glacial activity over thousands of years.

 Accidents

-In August 1963, an Ilyushin 14 aircraft crashed into the side of the mountain while on route.
+On 4 August 1963, MIAT Mongolian Airlines Avia 14 Super MONGOL-105 struck the side of the mountain while on route, killing all on board.

 In October 2017, 27 hikers climbed the mountain and only 10 of them came back.
 They requested the rescue team a day after the other 17 went missing.
 The rescue operation took about 4 days with helicopters and 250 men.
 Rescuers found all 17 of them dead, having received injuries from both fall damage and from frostbite.
 However, it was still argued that some of the victims survived the fall and tried to send distress signals by using flashlights.